databricks/spark-deep-learning/README.md

 3. For Keras users

+    #### Images

-    For applying Keras models in a distributed manner using Spark, `KerasImageFileTransformer` works on TensorFlow-backed Keras models.
+    For applying Keras models to images in a distributed manner using Spark, `KerasImageFileTransformer` works on TensorFlow-backed Keras models.
 It

     1. Internally creates a DataFrame containing a column of images by applying the user-specified image loading and processing function to the input DataFrame containing a column of image URIs
     2. Loads a Keras model from the given model file path